George Herbert Moberly

-George Herbert Moberly (1837 – 30 April 1895) was an English priest, academic, and author.
+George Herbert Moberly (3 January 1837 – 30 April 1895) was an English priest, academic, and author.

+Early life and education

-The eldest son of George Moberly, later Bishop of Salisbury, and his wife Mary Ann, Moberly was born in Winchester.
-In 1855, aged 18, he matriculated at Corpus Christi College, Oxford, where he was a scholar.
-He graduated BA in 1859 and in 1860 won the Ellerton Theological Prize.
-He graduated MA in 1861, but kept his scholarship until 1864, when he was elected a fellow of his college.
-He held the fellowship until 1870, and from 1869 to 1871 was a tutor, chaplain, and lecturer in law and modern history, at the University of Bonn.
+The eldest son of George Moberly, later Bishop of Salisbury, and his wife Mary Ann, Moberly was born on 3 January 1837 in Winchester.
+From 1848, he was educated at Winchester College, where his father was headmaster at the time.

+In 1855, aged 18, he matriculated at Corpus Christi College, Oxford, where he was a scholar and graduated with a BA in 1859.
+During his time at Oxford, he won the Stanhope essay prize in 1958, the Ellerton Theological Prize in 1860, and the Arnold Prize in 1861.
+He was awarded with an MA in 1861, but kept his scholarship until 1864, when he was elected a fellow of his college.

+Career

+Joining the clergy

+Like his father and many other members of his family, Moberly was ordained into the Church of England, first as a deacon in 1860 and then as a priest in 1861.
+He was a curate at St Peter-in-the-East in Oxford from 1860 to 1863 before moving to the parish of Assington, Suffolk, where he was based from 1864 to 1865.

+Academic and senior postings

+Moberly held the fellowship at Corpus Christi College from 1864 until 1870.
+From 1869 to 1871 was a tutor, chaplain, and lecturer in law and modern history, at the University of Bonn.

 Moberly returned to England in 1871 to take up the post of Rector of Duntisbourne Rouse, Gloucestershire, a benefice he held until 1880.
 He then spent five years as Principal of Lichfield Theological College and as a prebendary of Lichfield Cathedral, and from 1878 was also Master of St Nicholas Hospital, Salisbury.
-In 1887 he was appointed as Rector of Monkton Farleigh, in Wiltshire and by 1895 was also a prebendary of Salisbury.
+In 1887 he was appointed as Rector of Monkton Farleigh, in Wiltshire.
+From 1889 until his death in 1895, he was also a prebendary of Salisbury.

+Personal life and death

-Moberly died at Cintra House, Winchester, on 30 April 1895, leaving a widow, Esther.
+In 1870, Moberly married Esther de Castro, with whom he had two sons and three daughters.
+He died at Cintra House, Winchester, on 30 April 1895.